CLIUtils/CLI11/book/chapters/options.md

 Further levels of nesting containers should compile but intermediate layers will only have a single element in the container, so is probably not that useful.

 ### Nested types

-Types can be nested For example
+Types can be nested.
+For example:

 ```cpp
 std::map<int, std::pair<int,std::string>> map;
 app.add_option("--dict", map, "map of pairs");